Posts Tagged ‘creativity’

 Age: 20-29

-In college I was a dancing maniac.
+In college I loved to dance.
 I practiced moves in my room in front of the mirror, and then showed them off at parties.
 It felt like magic.
 As the music flowed through my body I converted it into motion.
 I also loved to sit and listen.
 I felt lifted by The Beatles, Joan Baez, John Coltrane.
 Classical music sent me to the stars, from Beethoven’s symphonies, to Bach’s choirs.
 I drank in operas, quartets, and soloists.
 Many of my friends in college were jazz musicians.
 I know spectating is different than creating, but my appreciation for other people’s music touches such a deep chord I consider it to be part of my own relationship with creativity.

 Age: 30-39